intel/cluster-management-toolkit/docs/cmtadm_helptext.md

 _Note_: some of the listed software may not be relevant to the configuration in use

+  __--force__
+  Force update of the version cache

+  Typically version cache updates are

+  rate-limited to once per hour; this option

+  forces an update during the cooldown period.
   __--no-cache-update__
   Do not update the APT cache
+  __--verbose__
+  Be more verbose
 ### import-cluster _[_CLUSTER_NAME_,_..._]_
 #### Import existing cluster(s) for use with CMT